sunjin19126/Caterpillar/README.md

 ![image](https://github.com/sunjin19126/Caterpillar/blob/main/Img/Cpr%2BBlock%2BSPC.png)

-This is a Pytorch implementation for the paper "Using Caterpillar to Nibble Small-Scale Images"
+This is a Pytorch implementation for the paper "Caterpillar: A Pure-MLP Architecture with Shifted-Pillars-Concatenation"
 ### Code overview

 The proposed model of Caterpillar is in `caterpillar.py`.

+The SPC-based model of ResNet(SPC) is in 'resnet_spc.py'.

 The comparison models are in `models4Comparison`.

+The ablation models are in `models4Ablation`.

 We trained all models using the `timm` framework, which we copied from [here](https://github.com/huggingface/pytorch-image-models).
 Inside `pytorch-image-models-main`, we have made the following modifications.
 + Added Caterpillars